tomalbrecht/udacity_drlnd_p2/Report.md

 This project is based on source code offered by the course:[`deep-reinforcement-learning/ddpg-bipedal`](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal).
 I've extended the code to run with multiple Agents, so I can use the 2nd Version of the environment with 20 Agents.

+I chose the DDPG (Deep Deterministic Policy Gradients) algorithm because it is able to handle continuous spaces, which is needed for this environment and seemed easier as discretization (see Chapter 1 of the course).
+Continuous spaces make it more difficult to train an agent, because the action space gets highly dimensional.
+In contrast DQN (with Q-tables)solves problems with high-dimensional observation spaces, but it can only handle discrete and low-dimensional action spaces.
+Using a neural network to approximate these values in a convinient way.
+The algorithm also benefits from two separate neural network (actor and critic) - so the target network will only be updated with every second training step (see hyperparameters for details) and a TAU of 1e-3.

+For more details see [`Continuous Control with Deep Reinforcement Learning`](https://arxiv.org/pdf/1509.02971.pdf)

 ## State and Action Space

 Source: [`Unity-Technologies/ml-agents`](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher)